Quick Degrees Online – Get Your Bachelor’s Degree Quickly

 Undergraduate General Education Requirements

-Unless you are applying to a strictly technical program at a proprietary school, as an undergraduate you will be required to fulfill a certain number of course hours and pass the minimum requirement before your undergraduate degrees can be issued.
+Unless you are applying to a strictly technical program at a proprietary school, as an undergraduate you will be required to fulfill a certain number of course hours and pass the minimum requirement before your undergraduate degree can be issued.
 This means that you will have to finish your classes and jump through all the hoops.
 Hand in papers, finish assignments, do a good job, get a passing mark.

-These courses represent a higher level of learning from most high school courses, and are considered the foundation of an undergraduate degree, even when you’re going for quick online degrees.
+These courses represent a higher level of learning from most high school courses, and are considered the foundation of an undergraduate degree, even when you’re going for quick degrees.
 These courses are expected to dominate the freshman and sophomore years of a bachelor’s degree, and are as follows:

 - Natural Sciences